ains-arch/dotfiles/README.md

 so that I can keep my configurations consistent between computers.
 It also lets me show my configurations to other people, in case I want to flex.

+Clone everything to the proper locations quickly by running `clone.sh`.

 ## Contents

 `.config/nvim`: directory for my Neovim configuration